FelixFourcolor/noteblock-generator/README.md

 ### Clear
 `--clear` will clear the space before generating.
 This guarantees nothing may be in the way that interferes with the redstones or note blocks.
 But this option makes the program much slower.

-Rule of thumb: Use `--clear`, unless it's a brand new world of superflat type and without generated structures (villages, etc.).
+Rule of thumb: Use `--clear` just to be safe, unless you know what you're doing.

 ## License